lucasjoliveau/doc/fr/legal/terms/partnership.md

-PARTNER acknowledges that he has no expectations and has received no assurances that any investment made in execution of this Agreement and the Odoo Partnership Program will be recovered or recouped or that he shall obtain any anticipated amount of profits by virtue of this Agreement.
+PARTNER acknowledges that he has no expectations and has received no assurances that any investment made in execution of this Agreement and the Konvergo ERP Partnership Program will be recovered or recouped or that he shall obtain any anticipated amount of profits by virtue of this Agreement.

 ## 1.8.
 8 Brand Image

-The « Odoo » mark (including the word mark and its visual representations and logos) is the exclusive property of ODOO.
+The « Konvergo ERP » mark (including the word mark and its visual representations and logos) is the exclusive property of ODOO.

-ODOO authorizes PARTNER to use the « Odoo » mark to promote its products and services, for the duration of this agreement only, as long as:
+ODOO authorizes PARTNER to use the « Konvergo ERP » mark to promote its products and services, for the duration of this agreement only, as long as:

   * There is no possible confusion that the service is provided by PARTNER, not ODOO;

-  * PARTNER does not use the word “Odoo” in their company name, product name, domain name, and does not register any trademark that includes it.
+  * PARTNER does not use the word “Konvergo ERP” in their company name, product name, domain name, and does not register any trademark that includes it.

 Both Parties shall refrain from harming the brand image and reputation of the other Party, in any way whatsoever, in the performance of this Agreement.